Scripting API

 openrv.loop.clearInOut();View Control

-The view module controls zoom, pan, fit modes, and channel isolation.
+The view module controls zoom, pan, fit modes, channel isolation, and the pixel probe.

 // Zoom (1.0 = 100%)